-How about an AI to automatically date a vintage photo, by the cut of the dresses and hats to be seen in it, or the cars to be seen?
+How about an AI to automatically date a vintage photo, by the cut of the dresses and hats to be seen in it, and/or the cars and vehicles to be seen?

 My Web browser UserScript for displaying ‘YouTube playlist time’ has stopped working today.
 But inexplicably the old broken UserScript, which I kept installed but de-activated, now works again.
 Even though it hasn’t been updated.
 So I guess Google must have reverted some code on YouTube.